By: Daniel Stone

 Can I go to jail for not paying my creditors?

 However, as discussed above, we all know of certain debts that we must pay or we could be in danger of going to jail.
-Examples are child support, tax debts, and contempt orders.
-In South Carolina, I want to alert you readers that if there are ever served with a Court hearing before an Equity Judge to appear at a Supplemental Hearing, you have to attend this hearing.
-Failure to attend could land you in jail.
-Please not that it would be your failure to attend the hearing that would land you in jail – not that you failed to pay a debt.
+Examples are child support/alimony, tax debts (IRS/State), and contempt orders.
+In South Carolina, I want to alert readers that if there are ever served to appear before a Judge in a Supplemental Hearing, you have to attend this hearing.
+Failure to attend could land you in jail for being in Contempt.
+Please note that it would be your failure to attend the hearing that would land you in jail – not that you failed to pay a debt.

 In South Carolina, the local county Sheriff often serves a letter on a debtor to call them after a creditor obtains a civil judgement.
 Many people calling me frantic about receiving a letter from the local Sheriff.
 Even in a case like this, you are not going to jail – but you do need to respond.
 Before calling the Sheriff, I recommend you speak to an attorney first to evaluate your assets.